-Many ask why we strive to put everything on just one piece of paper and it isn't just about saving trees: It is also because a lot of the required verbiage and extra signatures are only required if on a separate page.
-Since we placed everything together, many extra signatures and even entire paragraphs could then be eliminated (while still being California-compliant), making the contract as simple as is legally possible and requiring only one signature and one initial.
+Many ask why we strive to put everything on just one piece of paper and it isn't just about saving trees: It is also because a lot of the required verbiage and extra signatures are only required if the HIC takes up more than one sheet of paper.
+So placing everything together eliminates extra signatures and allows entire paragraphs to be omitted, all while still being California-compliant.
+So condensing the contract both makes it simpler and reduces signing to only one signature, date and initial.

 For those wishing to print out their contract, please note that printing of this contract must be done to scale at full-size, minimum.
 You can increase the size, no problem, but please don't let the print size become reduced.
 That’s because all of the characters are already the minimum size that are legally required, so reducing the size would invalidate the contract.
-Of course, if you have difficulty reading the contract, please just let us know and can even run to the print shop, have them blow it up on larger paper and then mail you a hardcopy.
+Of course, if you have difficulty reading the contract, please know that you can copy and paste all of the text so it is easy to then choose the font and size you prefer.
+So you know, the font we chose for this is Microsoft's Niagara Solid, which gets excellent reviews while still being quite condensed.

 Please mark up the contract: